yxs4yt/DS-2002-Spr25/labs/Lab_1_CLI.md

 10. Write a line of code that exports a `FAVORITE_FLAVOR` environment variable, with a corresponding value (vanilla, caramel, salty, chocolate, etc.) into your `~/.bashrc` file.

-Also be sure to indicate which environment you used to complete these steps: GitHub Codespaces, MacOS, Windows WSL, etc.
+Also be sure to indicate which environment you used to complete these steps: Google Cloud Shell, GitHub Codespaces, MacOS, Windows WSL, etc.